 and the judge may issue any warrant which may be necessary to carry such an order into effect.

-(4) In this section “any other judicial officer” means any judicial officer whose jurisdiction is inferior to that of a judge of the Supreme Court.
+(4) In this section any other judicial officer means any judicial officer whose jurisdiction is inferior to that of a judge of the Supreme Court.

 (5) The powers and duties conferred on a judge of the Supreme Court by this section may in the case of a child charged with an offence before the Children’s Court also be exercised by a judge of the Children’s Court.